I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthxddi/ni-bthxddi-ioctl-bthx-get-version.md

 <p>Any unsuccessful NT status code prevents the driver from loading.</p>

 ## -remarks
 <p>IOCTL_BTHX_GET_VERSION is a synchronous operation.</p>

 <p>A transport driver can return one or more versions that it supports in BTHX_VERSION structure.
 If no version is set,  Windows unloads the Bluetooth stack.</p>

-<p>IOCTL_BTHX_GET_VERSION is a synchronous operation.</p>

-<p>A transport driver can return one or more versions that it supports in BTHX_VERSION structure.
-If no version is set,  Windows unloads the Bluetooth stack.</p>

-<p>IOCTL_BTHX_GET_VERSION is a synchronous operation.</p>

-<p>A transport driver can return one or more versions that it supports in BTHX_VERSION structure.
-If no version is set,  Windows unloads the Bluetooth stack.</p>

-<p>IOCTL_BTHX_GET_VERSION is a synchronous operation.</p>

-<p>A transport driver can return one or more versions that it supports in BTHX_VERSION structure.
-If no version is set,  Windows unloads the Bluetooth stack.</p>

-<p>IOCTL_BTHX_GET_VERSION is a synchronous operation.</p>

-<p>A transport driver can return one or more versions that it supports in BTHX_VERSION structure.
-If no version is set,  Windows unloads the Bluetooth stack.</p>

-<p>IOCTL_BTHX_GET_VERSION is a synchronous operation.</p>

-<p>A transport driver can return one or more versions that it supports in BTHX_VERSION structure.
-If no version is set,  Windows unloads the Bluetooth stack.</p>